geomagpy/magpy/README.md

 ### 1.1 Prerequisites

 MagPy requires Python3.7 or newer.
-MagPy makes use of a number of packages of which the following are essential for its basic functionality: numpy scipy matplotlib
+MagPy makes use of a number of modules of which the following are essential for its basic functionality: numpy scipy matplotlib

-Optional but recommended python packages are: cdflib : support of ImagCDF, the INTERMAGNET one-second format, and internal MagPy CDF archives) jupyter-notebook : coding pandas : timeseries manipulation (flagging and activity analysis)
+Optional but recommended python modules are: cdflib : support of ImagCDF, the INTERMAGNET one-second format, and internal MagPy CDF archives) jupyter-notebook : coding pandas : timeseries manipulation (flagging and activity analysis)